God wants to know you, and He wants you to know Him. He desires you, and is calling out to you.

 Nothing can separate you from His love; not even your own sin.
 He has already dealt with your sin.
 Because all of your sins are forgiven, and because there is nothing left for you to do, you can live your life having Him love you, and knowing that He accepts you.

 We were created to be in a relationship with Him.
+To have Him give His love to us.
 Enjoy that close relationship with Him today.